Galgamins/QWEST/README.md

 ## How to start up QWEST!

 Head over to the installation folder and locate an executable named `ModOrganizer.exe` and launch it.
+Once it's launched, you will see a dropdown menu on the left that says Qwest!, and you can choose your profile in there (the default profile is Enairim (Qwest!), and there is a Simonrim profile (Qwest!-Simonrim)).
+For more information on the profiles, see the changes to gameplay page.

-Once it's launched, there will be a dropdown box on the top right and a big run button next to it.
+After making sure you are using the correct profile of your choosing, there is a  dropdown box on the top right and a big run button next to it.
 Ensure it is set to SKSE by selecting it in the dropdown box and then hitting the run button.

 Upon pressing New Game, you will spawn in a room and go into character creation.
 After creating a character, wait until all of the messages in the top left corner of the screen finish loading.
 Adjust the mcms as described in the In-Game MCM option section.
 Please note that after creating your character, you cannot change your race or gender midgame- doing so will break things!